Free email filtering software are available

 SMTP Return Error Codes

-Keep in mind that AOL doesn't show the FROM: name that you provide, it only shows readers the FROM address, so make sure you are not sending with a typical spam like looking email address like this example: jonessnews_1234@myemaildomain.com
+Keep in mind that many email program like Gmail, Hotmail, Yahoo-Mail, Outlook etc., by default doesn't show the FROM: name that you have input into your email program, it only display to readers the FROM address, so make sure you are not sending with a typical spam like looking email address like this example:

 that is as good as telling the recipient or the spam filters "you can delete this mail".